IBM-Cloud/terraform-provider-ibm/website/docs/r/is_virtual_network_interface.html.markdown

 - `resource_group` - (Optional, String) The resource group id for this virtual network interface.
 - `security_groups` - (Optional, Array of string) The security group ids list for this virtual network interface.
 - `subnet` - (Optional, List) The associated subnet id.
+- `tags` (Optional, Array of Strings) Enter any tags that you want to associate with your VPC.
+Tags might help you find your VPC more easily after it is created.
+Separate multiple tags with a comma (`,`).

 ## Attribute Reference